6 Key 1099 Forms for Your Business Taxes

 The basic format for each form is to provide information on taxable income and any amounts withheld from that income for federal and state income tax purposes.
 Each 1099 form must include the taxpayer ID number for the person or business that receives it.
 The taxpayer ID is matched with the information received by the IRS and with the taxpayer's tax return.

 On some 1099 forms, you may see a box relating to FATCA requirements.
 FATCA is the Foreign Account Tax Requirements Act, which requires reporting of assets held in foreign accounts to the IRS.
-This reporting requirement is currently only for individuals, not corporations.
+The requirement to file depends on the value of your foreign assets, or those of your business.

 Withholding on 1099 Forms